Soviet famine of 1930–1933

-The Soviet famine of 1930–1933 was a man-made famine in the major grain-producing areas of the Soviet Union, including Ukraine and different parts of Russia (Kazakhstan, North Caucasus, Kuban, Volga region, the southern Urals, and western Siberia).
+The Soviet famine of 1930–1933 was a famine in the major grain-producing areas of the Soviet Union, including Ukraine and parts of Russia (Kazakhstan, North Caucasus, Kuban, Volga region, the southern Urals, and western Siberia).
 Major factors included the forced collectivization of agriculture as a part of the First Five-Year Plan and forced grain procurement from farmers.
 These factors in conjunction with a massive investment in heavy industry decreased the agricultural workforce.
 It is estimated that 5.7 to 8.7 million people died from starvation across the Soviet Union.
 In addition, 50 to 70 million Soviet citizens starved during the famine but ultimately survived.

 During this period Soviet leader Joseph Stalin ordered the kulaks (land-owning proprietors) "to be liquidated as a class".
 (Note: The official goal of kulak liquidation came without precise instructions, and encouraged local leaders to take radical action, which resulted in physical elimination.
 The campaign to liquidate the kulaks as a class constituted the main part of Stalin's social engineering policies in the early 1930s.
 Some scholars who argue for the genocide thesis of the famine, especially in Kazakhstan and Ukraine, emphasize the literal meaning as representing genocidal intent, while other scholars disagree.
 For further information, see Holodomor genocide question.)
 As collectivization expanded, the persecution of the kulaks, ongoing since the Russian Civil War, culminated in a massive campaign of state persecution in 1929–1932, including arrests, deportations, and executions of kulaks.
 Some kulaks responded with acts of sabotage such as killing their livestock and destroying crops designated for consumption by factory workers.
 Despite the vast death toll in the early stages, Stalin chose to continue the Five Year Plan and collectivization.
 By 1934, the Soviet Union had established a base of heavy industry, at the cost of millions of lives.